pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 ![The Pulumi Console stack resources page](./console.png)

-And from there, navigate directly to the Virtual Machine in the Azure Portal, including the newly added `managedBy: Pulumi` tag/
+And from there, navigate directly to the Virtual Machine in the Azure Portal, including the newly added `managedBy: Pulumi` tag.

 ![The Azure Portal virtual machine page](./portal.png)